Highlights from the Ratings and Financial Report for Netflix Inc. (NFLX)

-Netflix Inc. (NASDAQ:NFLX) went up by 0.63% from its latest closing price compared to the recent 1-year high of $575.37.
-The company’s stock price has collected -8.01% of loss in the last five trading sessions.
-MarketWatch.com reported on 10/24/20 that Here’s everything coming to Netflix in November 2020 — and what’s leaving
+Netflix Inc. (NASDAQ:NFLX) went down by -0.55% from its latest closing price compared to the recent 1-year high of $575.37.
+The company’s stock price has collected -0.57% of loss in the last five trading sessions.
+MarketWatch.com reported 8 hours ago that Netflix Inc. stock falls Wednesday, still outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.